 The curriculum of the MS Health and Wellness Management focuses broadly on preparing professionals to improve and support health and wellness in the U.S. through implementation of evidence-based strategies for behavior change and mobilization of solutions for preventing chronic disease.

-Graduates will be prepared to pursue the Certified Wellness Practitioner (CWP) credential through the National Wellness Institute (NWI) and the National Board-Certified Health and Wellness Coach (NBC-HWC) credential once full program-approval is granted.
+Graduates will be prepared to pursue the Certified Wellness Practitioner (CWP) credential through the National Wellness Institute (NWI).

 No. your degree will be conferred by the University of Cincinnati, which will also be reflected on your transcripts and degree.

 Additional resources to support you from start to finish.

 © 2023 University of Cincinnati Online Copyright Information